krai/ck-object-detection/program/mlperf-inference-vision/README.md

 #### Example `tensorflow:openvino-gpu` (Untested):

-`Openvino` only works with Intel devices.
-If the machine has a Intel CPU with Intergrated GPU, set `--env.CUDA_VISIBLE_DEVICES=-1`:
+`openvino` only works with Intel devices.

+If the machine has an Intel chip with an integrated GPU, set `--env.CUDA_VISIBLE_DEVICES=-1`:
 ```
 time docker run -it --rm ${CK_IMAGE} \
 "ck run program:mlperf-inference-vision --cmd_key=direct \